adithyaov/adithyaov.github.io/posts/2019-07-08-acyclic-alga.md

 [Algebra.Graph.Acyclic.AdjacencyMap.Ord][Acyclic.AdjacencyMap.Ord] is
 created for the completeness of [Algebra.Graph.Acyclic.AdjacencyMap][Acyclic.AdjacencyMap].
+As mentioned earlier, ease of use is an important motivation for the library.
+The `Ord` module makes it easier to use acyclic graphs by providing operators like `connect`, `overlay`, etc.

 This module highly depends on the `Ord` instance of the vertices.
 Every operation in this module makes sure that for any 2 vertices `x` and `y` in the graph, an edge can exist between `x` and `y` if and only if `x < y`.
 This is similar to the partial order construction method but uses the `Ord` instance of the element itself.

 # The Shrink Operator